SubhraSMukherjee/Airflow_ETL_Pipelines/README.md

 ___
 *Here are details on some of the Workflows:*
 ### Anomaly Detection
-This Workflow reads last n days of Data for a particular metric and creates and notifies Stakeholders of an expected forecast range of the metric for the next 7 days
+This Workflow reads last **N** days of Data for a particular metric and creates and notifies Stakeholders of an expected forecast range (based on a configurable confidence interval) of the metric for the next 7 days.
+As the actual data for the metric becomes available, it is compared against the precomputed range everyday and an **Anomaly** is registered if the metric is not between the range